rowland/tuppence/SPECIFICATION.md

 because the binding allows that the literal could exist in multiple types and precisions.

-Similarly, we may return a value from a function with named return type without ceremony:
+Similarly, we may return a value from a function with a named return type without ceremony:

     shift_southeast = fn(p: Point) Point {
       (p.x + 10, p.y - 10)